renanmbonfa/renanmbonfa/README.md

-- 🔭 I’m currently working on CPFL
+- 🔭 I’m currently working on CPFL/State Grid

-- 🌱 I’m currently learning Spark, SQL and Python
+- 🌱 I’m currently working with Spark, SQL and Python

 - 👯 I’m looking to collaborate on Machine Learning and IA Projects

-- 💬 Ask me about Coding and Engineering
+- 💬 Ask me about Coding and Machine Learning

 - 📫 How to reach me: www.linkedin.com/in/renan-bonfá-a63600147